zachvp/simcity-bikinibottom/README.md

 		+ Name field checking and assigning.
 + Restaurant integration (with Erik)
 + Image editing and collection for MainFrame and Building role GUIs.
++ Mentored other group members with their AnimationPanel and other GUI elements.

 ###Zach Vega-Perkins
 + Housing design, implementation and GUI.